9 Ways To Make Your Eyes Look SO Much Bigger!

 Disney Princesses were basically our first-ever #beautygoals, and Princess Jasmine, Ariel, and Belle all had one thing in common, huge doe-eyes!
 Faking Bambi-like eyes is so achievable when you follow these strategic guidelines.
 Here’re our ultimate eye makeup tips to make your eyes look bigger.

 1. Brighten your waterline

-Lining your lower waterline with a nude eyeliner is one of the easiest tricks in the beauty bible.
+Lining your lower waterline with a pale-colored eyeliner is one of the easiest tricks in the beauty bible.
 You can use a white pencil liner for a dramatic difference, but we prefer a beige liner, which looks more natural and has the same effect.

 Top Tip: Liner doesn’t last long on the lower waterline – probably because you blink about 1500 times a day – so take your liner out with you and reapply whenever you pop to the bathroom.

 2. Highlight like a pro

 Highlighter doesn’t just give life to your cheekbones, it’s one of the best tricks for opening up your eyes too.
 Use it on your brow bone (which will lift your brow), on the inner corners of your eyes to open them up, and on the very center of the lid to make your eyes pop.

 Use concealer on the inner corner and outer corners, which are areas that tend to look darker.
 By adding light to these areas, you bring the eyes forward and emphasize their size.